3xg3lin/3xg3lin.github.io/_posts/2023-11-08-forensics-artifacts.markdown

 ```

 ### UserAssist
 **User Assist** registry keys keep a record of applications started by the user.
 Information such as the programs launched, when they were launched and how many times they were run.

+📝 **Note: However, programs that were run using the command line can't be found in the User Assist keys.**

 And the User Assist key is present in the NTUSER hive.
 We can find it in `NTUSER.DAT\Software\Microsoft\Windows\Currentversion\Explorer\UserAssist\{GUID}\Count`.

 ### ShimCache
 **ShimCache** is a mechanism used to keep track of application compatibility with the OS.
 It is also called Application Compatibility Cache (AppCompatCache).
 We can find it in `SYSTEM\CurrentControlSet\Control\Session Manager\AppCompatCache`.
+ShimCache stores the filename, file size and last modified time of executables.

+📝 **Note: Registry Explorer does not parse ShimCache data in a human-readable format, so we can use another tool called AppCompatCache Parser from Eric Zimmerman.**

 ### AmCache
-AmCache stores information of executed applications.
-These executed applications include the execution path, the time of first execution, the time of deletion and the initial installation.
+AmCache stores information of executing applications, similar to Shimcache.
+This stored data includes execution path, installation, execution and deletion times, and SHA1 hashes of the executed programs.
 This hive is located in the file system at `C:\Windows\appcompat\Programs\Amcache.hve`.

+### BAM/DAM

 ### Device identification
 The following locations keep a record of USB keys plugged into a system.
 These locations store the vendor ID, the product ID, the version of the USB device, and the time the devices were plugged into the system.